-- 1. Attendance at the Lindsay Fair.
-RMO and Conservation Authority staff attended the fair to share information on the SWP program and stewardships initiatives.
-The vulnerable area posters were a great draw for people to the booth. - 2.
-The RMO participated on a Provincial working group to create an education and outreach program specifically about the DWSP road signs.
-This program was launched across the Province and culminated in a press conference in which the Minister of the MECP spoke about the value of the program and took photos with staff from the local CA's, SPRs, CO and MECP. - 3.
-Kawartha Conservation staff and the RMO worked together to create and launch a video series featuring local "celebrities" and well known figures speaking about the importance of the SWP program and drawing attention to the DWSP road signs. - 4.
+- 1. Attendance at the East Central Farm Show and the Country Living Show.
+RMO and Conservation Authority staff attended these events to share information on the SWP program and stewardships initiatives.
+The vulnerable area posters and road sign were a great draw for people to the booth. - 2.
+The RMO supported local source protection staff to host the pilot meeting with the Technical Standards and Safety Association, the Ontario Petroleum Transporters and Technicians Association, the Ministry of the Environment, Conservation and Parks, the Ministry of Government and Consumer Services, and local fuel providers to create a partnership and launch a program to work with the local fuel providers to ensure all private fuel outlets within source water protection areas are regularly inspected to protect the drinking water from fuel contamination. - 3.
 The City of Kawartha Lakes and Kawartha Conservation partnered to host a real estate agent information session.
 Topics such as SWP, planning requirements, permitting requirements, septic inspections, and various municipal programs and initiatives were shared.
-It was requested that these sessions become a yearly occurrence.
-The municipality and Kawartha Conservation staff continues to share CO's education and outreach materials throughout the year.
+It was well attended and will remain a yearly session. - 4.
+Municipalities and Kawartha Conservation staff continue to share both CO and Kawartha Conservation's custom made education and outreach materials throughout the year.